binqbit/svpi/docs/security.md

 - **Encrypted blob format** (for data and encrypted key material):
   - `salt(16) | nonce(24) | ciphertext(...)`

+## Memory hygiene (heap)

+SVPI uses a custom global allocator that **zeroes heap allocations on free** (and wipes old buffers during reallocation).
+This reduces the risk of secrets lingering in process heap memory after they are no longer needed (e.g., `String`/`Vec<u8>` buffers for passwords/keys).

+Limitations:

+- This covers **heap** allocations only; it does not guarantee wiping **stack** copies or CPU registers.
+- The OS can still page memory to disk, create core dumps, etc., depending on system settings.

 ## Protection levels

 SVPI uses a shared enum of levels: